phxmg/gdrivecopy/README.md

 - `--max-retries N`: Maximum number of retry attempts for rate limited operations (default: 8)
 - `--initial-delay N`: Initial delay in seconds before first retry (default: 10)
 - `--backoff-factor N`: Factor by which the delay increases with each retry (default: 2)
-- `--operation-delay N`: Delay in seconds between file operations (default: 3)
+- `--operation-delay N`: Optional delay in seconds between file operations (default: 0, no delay)

 ## Rate Limiting and API Quotas